 The challenging economic climate continues to have an impact on the council's finances.
 The historically low Bank of England base rate continues to dampen the level of interest earned by the council's cash investments.
-The Bank of England increased the base rate in November 2017 back up to 0.50% from 0.25%.
+The Bank of England has not increased the base rate of 0.75% from August 2018.

-During the year the council's General Fund paid £2.434 million in borrowing costs (which was £5,419 less than budgeted for the year) and earned £430,673 investment income (which was £65,373 more than budgeted).
-The majority of the increase was due to investment diversification into property funds which have a rate of return of 4.5%, enhancing the annual average rate of return.
-The overall impact was a saving to the General Fund of £70,792 compared to the revised budget.
+During the year the council's General Fund paid £3.139 million in borrowing costs (which was £20,000 more than budgeted for the year) and earned £639,590 investment income (which was £9,210 less than budgeted).
+The overall impact was an over spend to the General Fund of £29,210 compared to the revised budget.